 About

-With his music being described as “easy to get lost in” (Percussive Notes), composer and percussionist Ian T. Jones writes atmospheric, rhythmically driven music featuring colorful orchestration and electronics or electronic-inspired compositional techniques.
-His music aims to tackle topics in psychology, social issues, and otherwise unremarkable moments of life.
-Ian’s work includes acoustic, electroacoustic, and film music.
+Composer and percussionist Ian T. Jones writes atmospheric, rhythmically driven music featuring colorful orchestration and electronics or electronic-inspired compositional techniques.
+His music aims to tackle topics in psychology, social issues, and otherwise unremarkable moments of life, and includes acoustic, electroacoustic, and film music.

-Ian’s music has been performed around the United States, including at the National American Saxophone Alliance Conference and internationally at the Vienna Summer Music Festival in Vienna, Austria.
-He has worked with various ensembles including Khemia Ensemble, Ensemble PHACE, the Red Clay Saxophone Quartet, and the Greensboro Symphony Youth Orchestra, as well as world-renowned artists such as Irvine Arditti and José Gurría-Cárdenas.
+Ian’s music has been performed across the United States, including at the National American Saxophone Alliance Conference and internationally at the Vienna Summer Music Festival in Vienna, Austria.
+He has worked with various ensembles including HYPERCUBE, Ensemble PHACE, the Red Clay Saxophone Quartet, and the Greensboro Symphony Youth Orchestra.
+Recent achievements include his piece Tattoo being selected in 2024 to be included in the Vibraphone Project Initiative’s Unaccompanied Vibraphone Music Compendium, and his fanfare Light Rising being premiered by the South Methodist University Brass and Percussion on the opening concert for the 25/26 season of the renowned Dallas Winds.

-An avid percussionist, and champion of new music, Ian has performed at the annual Percussive Arts Society International Convention in 2021, is consistently part of commissioning and collaborative projects, and has performed in various ensembles around North Carolina.
+An avid percussionist, and champion of new music, Ian has performed at the annual Percussive Arts Society International Convention in 2021, is consistently part of commissioning and collaborative projects, and has performed in multiple ensembles including the North Carolina Brass Band, the Chamber Orchestra of the Triangle, and various ensembles at the University of North Carolina at Greensboro.